steemit/devportal/_tutorials-recipes/calculate_rc_recipe.md

 console.log(currentManaPerc);
 ```

-The beem-python library offers a solution to calculate the RC costs for a specific operation.
-The three main operations being posts/comments, transfers and voting on posts.
-The functions can be executed with the default parameter values (as seen below) to provide an estimate of an average operation.
+A community created library, [beem-python](https://github.com/holgern/beem) offers a solution to calculate the RC costs for a different transaction types.
+The three main transaction types are: posts/comments, transfers, and vote(on posts).
+The beem's functions can be executed with no parameters (as seen below) to provide a rough estimate of an average operation.

 ```python
 import beem